 - For furniture: Sofas get worn and TVs outdated.
 To replace such costly furniture, consider a furniture sinking fund.
 Since you already know they need to be changed, you’ll have had enough time to build up the sinking funds for that purpose.
 You can then enjoy the breath-taking panorama of your new 55-inch curved HD TV without guilt or incurring debts.

 - For Christmas gifts or Holiday expenses: Few traditions are as strong as Christmas.
 And gifts are sacrosanct.
-However, those prettily wrapped boxes could put a hefty dent on your finances.
+However, those prettily wrapped boxes could put a hefty dent in your finances.
 And God bless you if you come from a large family.
 It is intended to warm the heart of your loved ones at Christmas is just what you need.
-Having to plan well in advance for gifts will enable you to carefully consider what you intend giving for Christmas and avoid being lured in by clever advertising and marketing by holiday retailers.
+Having to plan well in advance for gifts will enable you to carefully consider what you intend to give for Christmas.

 If you analyze your spending pattern over time, you’ll be surprised at some particular expenses which come up regularly and significantly affect your budget.